santapc/Social-Stack/README.md

-# User Guide for Digital-MoSJE Public Repository
+# Social Stack: Transforming Welfare Delivery

-This guide provides instructions on how to set up and use the Digital-MoSJE application.
+This guide provides instructions on how to set up and use the Social Stack application.

 ## 1. Setup